porsche-design-system/porsche-design-system/packages/storefront/src/pages/styles/grid.md

 - Align all left-aligned-headlines on one vertical line (left border of basic-grid).
 - Set at least the image focus for larger imagery within the basic grid.

-#### Don’t:
+#### Don't:

-- Scale elements within the grid bigger than the maximum specification for 1920px.
+- Don't scale elements within the grid bigger than the maximum specification for 1920px.

 ## Styles